hyperledger/fabric/docs/source/developapps/analysis.md

 you think of a reason why the price of MagnetoCorp commercial paper might be falling?

+Intuitively, a **buy** transaction demands that both the selling as well as the buying organization need to sign off on such a transaction such that there is proof of the mutual agreement among the two parties that are part of the deal.

 ### Redeem

 The **redeem** transaction for paper 00001 represents the end of its lifecycle.